dd32/td-gh-ex/readme.txt

  = Select "Install" tab and click on the "Upload" link.

- = Select "theme.zip" and click on "Install Now" button.
+ = Select "customizable.zip" and click on "Install Now" button.

  = In case of errors, use an alternate method.